Logo

 Orientation and Preparation Course (OPC)

-The orientation and preparation course (OPC) is a two-day course for candidates held at the University of Canterbury prior to the Objective Structured Clinical Examination (OSCE).
+The orientation and preparation course (OPC) is a two-day course, from 9am until 3pm both days, for candidates held at the University of Canterbury prior to the Objective Structured Clinical Examination (OSCE).

 Learn More →